morphorm22/morphdocs/docs/source/examples.rst

    z_{min} + (1 + z_{min})z^p

 where :math:`z_{min}` is the :ref:`minimum value the density <input_deck_options_scenario_minersatz_kw>`
-can take to prevent singular matrices and thus a singular linear system of equations.
+can take at a given material point.
+The :math:`z_{min}` parameter is used to prevent singular matrices and thus singular linear system of equations.
 The parameter :math:`p` denotes a :ref:`penalization factor <input_deck_options_scenario_pexp_kw>`, which usually takes on the value of 3.
-To avoid numerical artifacts that may result from the discretization of the design variables with possibly unstable finite element formulations, a :ref:`filter <input_deck_options_method_filter_kws>` is applied in most, if not all, density-based topology optimization problems.
-The filter also offers a mechanism to implicitly enforce an approximate minimum feature size constraint.
+In some applications, such as stress constrained mass minimization problems, a continuation scheme can be used on the penalization factor to aid steer the topology optimization algorithm towards a "0-1" design solution.
+To avoid numerical artifacts that may result from the discretization of the design variables with possibly unstable finite element formulations, a :ref:`filter <input_deck_options_method_filter_kws>` is used in most, if not all, density-based topology optimization problems.
+The filter also provides a mechanism to implicitly enforce an approximate minimum feature size constraint on the topology optimization problem.
 While the filter does not completely eliminates the issue of mesh-dependencies, it greatly helps control it.
-The filter concept is explained in this next sections.
+The filter functionality is explained in the next sections.
+In addition, the upcoming tutorials will cover the steps require to set the filter parameters in the Morphorm input deck.

 .. _examples_topt_structTO_density_filter_subsubsec: